jsutixvdatascyj5/notes/README.md

 1. Prioritize tasks: When you are working on a project, it is important to determine which tasks are the most critical and should be completed first.
 By prioritizing your tasks in this way, you can ensure that you focus on the important aspects of the project and not get sidetracked by less critical tasks.
 2. Plan ahead: By planning ahead for your projects,you can avoid last-minute panic and ensurethat you have enough time to complete all of your assignments.
 Create a schedule for each task, including deadlines and milestones, to keep yourself on track.
 3. Stay organized: Keeping your workspace and code organized is crucial for efficiency and productivity.
 Use version control systems, like Git,to track your code changes and organize your files.
 Additionally, using project management tools, such as Trello or Asana, can helpyou stay on top of tasks and deadlines.

+# 2023-12-01
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's often better to write simple, straightforward code first and optimize only when necessary, based on actual performance data.